Milwaukee Institute of Art & Design

-The Milwaukee Institute of Art & Design (MIAD) is a private art school in Milwaukee, Wisconsin.
-Founded in 1974, it offers the Bachelor of Fine Arts degree.
-MIAD is considered the successor to the Layton School of Art, and was formerly known as the Milwaukee School for the Arts.
+The Milwaukee Institute of Art & Design (MIAD) is a private art school in Milwaukee, Wisconsin, United States.
+Founded in 1974, MIAD is accredited by the Higher Learning Commission and the National Association of Schools of Art and Design.
+The Jane Bradley Pettit Building is the college's main academic building, located on the Milwaukee River in the Historic Third Ward.